dr0p5hadow/machine-installation/README.md

 5. Cacher
 6. Amass

-> All AWS processes removed from those scripts, i am just not using AWS so much 😇
+> All AWS installations removed, i am just not using AWS so much 😇

 Thanks to Ben Sadeghipour